-What utility notion do self-reported well-being (SWB) questions measure?
-We clarify the assumptions that underlie existing applications regarding the (i) life domains, (ii) time horizons, and (iii) other-regarding preferences captured by SWB data.
-We ask survey respondents what they had in mind regarding (i)-(iii) when answering commonly used-life satisfaction, happiness, ladder-and new SWB questions.
-Respondents put most weight on the present and on themselves-but not enough to interpret SWB data as measuring notions of flow utility and self-centered utility.
-We find differences across SWB questions and across sociodemographic groups.
+What utility notion-e.g., flow/lifetime, self/family-centered-do self-reported well-being (SWB) questions measure?
+First, we clarify the theoretical assumptions underlying existing applications regarding the (i) life domains, (ii) time horizons, and (iii) other-regarding preferences captured by SWB data.
+Second, we document inconsistency in assumptions across papers, sometimes using the same SWB dataset.
+Third, we ask survey respondents what they had in mind regarding (i)-(iii) when answering commonly used-life satisfaction, happiness, ladder-and new SWB questions.
+We find that respondents' self-reports differ from researchers' assumptions, and differ across SWB questions and sociodemographic groups.
 We outline actionable suggestions for SWB researchers.